 Main Differences Between Shea Butter and Cocoa Butter

 - Shea Butter is a kind of natural fat that comes from the nuts of shea trees.
-While Cocoa Butter is a fat originating from the beans of cocoa.
+While Cocoa Butter is fat originating from the beans of cocoa.

 - Shea Butter is only found in the African continent, but Cocoa butter is majorly cultivated in the land of America.